vshn/espejote/docs/lib/README.md

 The options are:
 - fieldManager: string, the field manager to use when applying the ManagedResource.
   If not set, the field manager is set to the name of the resource with `managed-resource` prefix
+- fieldManagerSuffix: string, a suffix to append to the field manager.
+  This is useful if different code paths in the template apply differing parts of a resource.
 - force: boolean, is going to "force" Apply requests.
   It means user will re-acquire conflicting fields owned by other people.
 - fieldValidation: string, instructs the managed resource on how to handle